ptakes/Pta.Build.WebEssentialsBundleTask/README.md

 ### Not supported

-* Web Essentials HTML and sprite bundles.
+* Web Essentials' HTML and sprite bundles.
 * The outputDirectory setting in the bundle file (also not implemented by Web Essentials 2013).

 ### TODOs					s